-Scene: A busy office in the late 1990s.
+Scene: A busy sales office in Michigan.
 The Helpdesk team is overwhelmed after a storm caused power outages.
-A young intern fields a tech support call from a confused employee.
+A tech support staff member receives a call from a confused and somewhat distressed employee.

 Technician: Hello, this is Oliver Bleak at Technical Support.
 Is this a new issue?
 Or do you have an existing support ticket in progress?